pyrkamarcin/CommonDataLayer/docs/data_router.md

 ```

 Messages can be batched together, however please mind, that batched messages works best when used with the same schemaId.
-Otherwise, messages will be split into subbatches containing messages with the same schemaId
+Otherwise, messages will be split into sub-batches containing messages with the same schemaId
 ```
 [
   { "objectId": 9056c0b3-2ceb-42a6-a6b6-9718c3e273bc, "schemaId": f79d7ebd-4260-4919-9ba3-45ea6701f065, "data": {} }